h8man/NavMeshPlus/README.md

 # NavMeshPlus

-NavMesh Extensions building components provide you with ability to create navigation meshes that are generated automatically from your Scene geometry, which allows characters to move intelligently around the game world.
+NavMeshComponents.Extensions provides you with ability to create navigation meshes that are generated automatically from your Scene geometry, which allows characters to move intelligently around the game world.

 ![NavMesh](https://github.com/h8man/NavMeshPlus/wiki/images/NavMesh-04.png)